Counterfactual Influence in Markov Decision Processes: Introduction

-\textbf{Contributions.} In this paper, we introduce the notion of influence in the context of counterfactual inference of MDPs.
-In particular, we say that an MDP path influences the counterfactual world if the interventional probabilities (i.e., the transition probabilities of the nominal MDP under the counterfactual policy) and the corresponding counterfactual probabilities are not identical.
-In this way, our approach can devise counterfactual policies that are not only optimal for a given reward structure but also maintain a degree of influence from the observed path, meaning that the counterfactual outcome remains tailored to the individual observation.
+In this paper, we formalise this notion of \textit{counterfactual influence} in MDPs.
+In particular, we say that an observed path influences the counterfactual world if the interventional probabilities (i.e., the transition probabilities of the nominal MDP under the counterfactual policy) and the corresponding counterfactual probabilities are not identical.
+Using this concept, we can ensure our policy analysis is based on counterfactual paths that are sufficiently informed by the observation.

+\paragraph{Motivating Example} To illustrate why influence is important for counterfactual analysis, consider Figure \ref{fig:sepsis-mdp-with-trajectories}.
+This depicts a subset of the state space for the Sepsis MDP \citep{oberst2019counterfactual}, which simulates trajectories of sepsis patients. \jl{Each dot represents a unique state (which are unordered), and each row corresponds to a time step in an MDP trajectory.} When treating sepsis, it is important to consider whether the patient has diabetes, as diabetic patients may respond differently to treatment (e.g., with more varying blood glucose levels) than non-diabetic patients.
+Figure \ref{fig:sepsis-mdp-with-trajectories} illustrates this difference in terms of how often both groups visit each MDP state: the spectrum from red to blue represents how frequently states are reached by diabetic patients (in red), compared with the whole population (in blue), and the intensity of the colour represents how frequently states are visited by both groups.